jabyrd3/rover/readme.md

 ### Caveats, rules

 Please let me know if any directions don't make sense (jabyrd3@gmail.com).
 Feel free to ask questions.
 Feel free to break this up and hack it to hell to solve it if you want.
 Cheating is allowed and encouraged.
 Have fun.

+Please don't inject your pet module-loader or unit test framework into this.
+I just want to see you solve the business logic problem, and this test will be checked by an automated tool that expects the global state of the browser to be a certain way.
+I can't guarante that require/browserify/jspm/whatever isn't going to break that, which makes it less likely that i'll pull down your solution to read it.